vmargb/arrow.el/README.md

 ### Unified workflow (No UI)
-Use these when you've confidently memorized your keybindings.
+Use these when you've confidently memorized your marks.

 | Command | Description |
 |-------------|---------|